 Through Camp, Hante and The Outdoor Academy, Eagle’s Nest has been home to thousands of incredible young adventurers for the past 90 years.
 Many of you have even grown up at Eagle’s Nest, finding your sense of place among the rhododendron blooms and towering pines of Pisgah Forest.

 As part of the Alumni Community you have the opportunity to both celebrate our history and guide our future.
-Whether you’re hosting a promotions party, recommending a friend, fundraising for scholarships, or serving as a resource to an interested family, your involvement will create opportunities for more young adventurers to experience Eagle’s Nest Camp, Hante and The Outdoor Academy.
-Here are some resources to help you stay connected, support Eagle’s Nest, and spread the word to other interested families!
+Whether you’re hosting a promotions party, recommending a friend, fundraising for scholarships, or serving as a resource to an interested family, your involvement will create opportunities for more young adventurers to experience Eagle’s Nest Camp, Hante Adventures and The Outdoor Academy.
+We hope our Alumni Relations program can provide some resources to help you stay connected, spread the word to other interested families, and encourage you to support Eagle’s Nest Foundation!

 What Are You Grateful For?